The PIMMUR Principles: Ensuring Validity in Collective Behavior of LLM Societies: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have rapidly advanced in their reasoning~\cite{huang2025competing}, communication~\cite{tran2025multi}, and coordination capabilities~\cite{agashe2025llm}, sparking growing interest in their potential applications within human society, including human digital twins and virtual worlds.
-One particularly active line of research is LLM-based multi-agent social simulation, where multiple LLM agents are deployed to emulate collective behaviors, institutions, and social phenomena~\citep[][\textit{inter alia}]{mou2024unveiling, zhang2024exploring, liu2025exploring}.
-The central research question is to examine whether emergent patterns observed in human societies—such as cooperation, polarization, rumor spreading, or network formation—can also arise in societies composed purely of LLM agents.
-Such simulations promise new methodologies for computational social science and raise the prospect of ``AI societies'' serving as testbeds for sociological theories.
+The rapid evolution of large language models (LLMs) in reasoning, communication, and coordination~\cite{huang2025competing, tran2025multi, agashe2025llm} has positioned them as potential ``digital twins'' for human behavior.
+This has birthed a burgeoning field of LLM-based multi-agent social simulation (MASS), where researchers deploy ``AI societies'' to emulate complex collective phenomena, such as cooperation, polarization, rumor spreading, or network formation~\cite{mou2024unveiling, zhou2025sotopia, zhang2024exploring, liu2025exploring}.
+The central research question is to examine whether patterns observed in human societies can also emerge in societies composed purely of LLM agents.
+These simulations promise a transformative in \textit{silico} laboratory for computational social science, offering a scalable testbed for sociological theories that are otherwise difficult or unethical to test in the real world.

-Despite the enthusiasm, the validity of current LLM-based social simulation studies remains deeply uncertain~\cite{anthis2025llm}.
+However, the scientific utility of these simulations hinges on a fundamental assumption: that the observed collective patterns are truly emergent—arising from the intrinsic interactions of autonomous agents—rather than being encoded by the experimenter.
+In human behavioral research, it is well-established that experimental validity is often compromised by ``experimenter visibility effects.''
+These include \textbf{demand characteristics}, where participants subconsciously alter their behavior to fit the perceived experimental goal~\cite{orne2017social}; \textbf{the Hawthorne effect}, where the mere awareness of observation induces behavioral change~\cite{adair1984hawthorne, mayo2004human, roethlisberger2003management}; and \textbf{social desirability bias}, the tendency to project normative rather than authentic responses, such as overstating prosocial behavior~\cite{grimm2010social} or downplaying controversial opinions~\cite{nederhof1985methods}.
+As recent evidence suggests that LLMs are not immune to these psychological artifacts~\cite{shapira2024clever, shao2025spurious, cheng2025social}, the validity of current MASS studies remains deeply uncertain~\cite{anthis2025llm}.

+In this study, we conduct a systematic audit of {\numpaper} high-profile LLM social simulation papers published between 2023 and 2025.
+We find that the current ``AI society'' literature suffers from a pervasive crisis of methodological rigor.
 Existing works often rely on customized frameworks tailored to specific social experiments~\cite{yang2024oasis, borah2025mind}, but methodological choices vary widely and lack shared standards~\cite{zhou2024real}.
 As a result, it is unclear whether their reported findings reflect genuine emergent social phenomena, or artifacts of flawed experimental design.